amihere/digital_qlc/new_questions.md

 ## community_group_info

 **Question:** That's a wonderful idea.
 Sometimes, a mother just needs another mother who understands.
 Our groups are safe, private spaces led by a facilitator where you can share and listen without judgment.
 Based on your selection, a member of our care team can reach out to you confidentially to help schedule a call with a professional.
-To arrange this, I need to ask for your phone number so we can add you to our platform.
-This number will only be used for this purpose and will be handled according to our Privacy Policy.
-What is the best phone number for our team to reach you at?
-[For example: 0242445566 or +1-2235556789]
-**Type:** text
-**Next:** group_likelihood

----

-## group_likelihood

-**Question:** How likely do you feel you are to join an upcoming group session?
+How likely do you feel you are to join an upcoming group session?
 **Type:** choice
 **Options:** Very likely I'm interested!, Somewhat likely I'd like to see the schedule, Unsure tell me more about how it works
-**Next:** group_confirmation

----

-## group_confirmation

-**Question:** That's great.
-I'm always here if you need me.
-**Type:** text
 **Next:** feedback_request

 ---